-Each of Dr. Gold's, Mr. Zech's, Dr. Mass's and Mr. Urso's employment agreement provides for certain severance payments upon the applicable employee's termination by us other than for cause or by the applicable employee for good reason, as such terms are defined in the respective employment agreement.
-Upon such a termination of employment, we will: (i) make a payment to the applicable employee in lieu of notice in an amount equal to twelve months of such employee's base salary in the case of Dr. Gold, Mr. Zech and Dr. Mass and in an amount equal to nine months of such employee's base salary in the case of Dr. Gold, Mr. Zech and Dr. Mass and in an amount equal to nine months of such employee's options so that such employee will be vested in the same number of shares of common stock subject to the options as if such employee had continued to be employed by us for an additional twelve months in the case of Dr. Gold, Mr. Zech and Dr. Mass and for an additional nine months in the case of Mr. Urso.
+Each of Dr. Gold's, Mr. Drazba's, Dr. Mass's and Mr. Urso's employment agreement provides for certain severance payments upon the applicable employee's termination by us other than for cause or by the applicable employee for good reason, as such terms are defined in the respective employment agreement.
+Upon such a termination of employment, we will: (i) make a payment to the applicable employee in lieu of notice in an amount equal to twelve months of such employee's base salary (as in effect at the time of such employee's termination from employment), and (ii) accelerate the vesting of the applicable employee's options so that such employee will be vested in the same number of shares of common stock subject to the options as if such employee had continued to be employed by us for an additional twelve months.
 Such payment and additional option vesting will be conditional upon the execution of a customary release of claims in favor of us and our affiliates, in a form prescribed by us.
-The payment in lieu of notice will be paid to the applicable employee's termination of employment as soon as administratively practicable after the maximum review and revocation period for the release agreement as may be required under applicable law, if any, or such earlier date as determined in our sole discretion, but in no event more than 60 days after the applicable employee's termination of employment in the case of Dr. Gold, Mr. Zech, 000, \$326,000, \$427,000 (prorated to the current year's percentage work schedule) and \$264,000, respectively, and the vesting of options to purchase 128,194 shares, 68,426 shares, 55,865 shares, and 60,000 shares of our common stock, respectively and, in the case of Dr. Gold, the issuance of 400,000 shares of common stock underlying restricted stock units ("RSUs").
+The payment in lieu of notice will be paid to the applicable employee in a single lump sum payment as soon as administratively practicable after the maximum review and revocation period for the release agreement as may be required under applicable law, if any, or such earlier date as determined in our sole discretion, but in no event more than 60 days after the applicable employee's termination of employment in the case of Dr. Gold, Mr. Drazba and Dr. Mass.
+If their employment had been terminated in accordance with the foregoing provisions on June 30, 2018, Dr. Gold, Mr. Drazba, Dr. Mass and Mr. Urso would have been entitled to payments in the amount of \$592,250, \$350,000, \$458,350 (prorated to the current year's percentage work schedule) and \$390,000 (giving effect to changes in his employment agreement subsequent to June 30, 2018 in connection with his promotion to Chief Operating Officer on July 12, 2018), respectively, and the vesting of options to purchase 485,448 shares, 178,600 shares, 93,958 shares, and 182,829 shares (givin

-In the event of a change in control of MEI Pharma, as defined in the 2008 Equity Plan, unless the Compensation Committee of the Board of Directors determines otherwise, all of the options granted to Dr. Gold, Mr. Zech, Dr. Mass and Mr. Urso will accelerate and become fully exercisable effective upon the date of the change in control.
-As of June 30, 2016, the intrinsic value of unvested stock options that would accelerate and become fully exercisable upon a change in control, computed by multiplying the difference between the closing price per share of our common stock on June 30, 2016 of \$1.36 and the exercise price of each stock option vested as a result of the termination, by the number of accelerated stock options for Dr. Gold, Mr. Zech, Dr. Mass and Mr. Urso, was \$0, as there are no options with exercise prices below \$1.36.
-The market value of Dr. Gold's RSUs that would become fully vested and deliverable upon a change in control, computed based on the closing market price of our common stock on June 30, 2016, was \$544,000.
+In the event of a change in control of MEI Pharma, as defined in the 2008 Equity Plan, unless the Compensation Committee of the Board of Directors determines otherwise, all of the options granted to Dr. Gold, Mr. Drazba, Dr. Mass and Mr. Urso will accelerate and become fully exercisable effective upon the date of the change in control.
+As of June 30, 2018, the intrinsic value of unvested stock options that would accelerate and become fully exercisable upon a change in control, computed by multiplying the difference between the closing price per share of our common stock on June 29, 2018 of \$3.94 and the exercise price of each stock option vested as a result of the termination, by the number of accelerated stock options for Dr. Gold, Mr. Drazba, Dr. Mass and Mr. Urso, was \$1,357,466, \$541,062, \$305,188 and \$529,779 (giving effect to the changes in his employment agreement on July 12, 2018), respectively.